A mixed bag for Illinois farmers

 A wet spring led into a dry summer, yielding headaches and worry for Illinois farmers in 2019.

-Evan Barry spoke with GateHouse Media Illinois in June about his season up to that point, expressing that the unusually wet season had caused him to plant crops later than usual and, in the case of his sweet potatoes, in higher-risk ways.
+Evan Barry spoke with GateHouse Media Illinois in June about his season up to that point, saying the unusually wet season had caused him to plant crops later than usual and, in the case of his sweet potatoes, in higher-risk ways.

 The day before the season’s first frost — overnight Friday, Oct.
 11 — Barry harvested the bulk of those sweet potatoes, beating the clock on the harvest buzzer.